-*** There's also the Spit Fire Mark V piloted by AcePilot Singh, one of only two on entire British Pacific Force, who takes the Alliance's side.
+** There's also the Spit Fire Mark V piloted by AcePilot Singh, one of only two on entire British Pacific Force, who takes the Alliance's side.
 Hurricane, Mosquito, Beaufighter, and Blenheim are also in his squad.

 ** The Zero makes a few appearances on the Japanese side.
 In particular, the rare floatplane version of the Zero intercepts the Umidori when the latter is sent to reconnoiter the Chichi Jima (a fairly heavily inhabited neighbor of Iwo Jima that does not have the real estate to support a real airfield).

 ** The A-29, a civilian long distance plane also makes an appearance.
 Capable of travel from Tokyo to New York, it gets missions to travel Tokyo-Singapore and Singapore-Berlin.
 In Zipang's timeline they even pulled it and came to Japan to boot.
 They didn't survive in Real Life history.